stat88/stat88.github.io/logistics.md

 - 20% Homework, 20% Quizzes, 25% Midterm, 35% Final
 - 20% Homework, 20% Quizzes, 60% Final

+### Late Submission ###
+Late submission of homework will not be accepted under any circumstances, unless you have relevant university accommodations.
+If you have such accommodations, please provide the formal notification to your lab GSI before the end of the second week of classes.
+There will be no alternate due dates for assignments missed due to illness, other commitments, and so on.
+The drops are intended to cover those situations.

 ### Collaboration and Integrity ###
 You are encouraged to discuss practice problems and homework with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
 However, you must write up all your own assignments.